jupyterlite/jupyterlite-sphinx/docs/directives/my_notebook.md

   name: python3
 ---

-# This is a Jupyter Notebook
+# This is a MyST Markdown-flavoured notebook

 ```{code-cell} ipython3
 def foo():